Alain Filloux

-Alain Ange-Marie Filloux (born May 1, 1961) is a French/British microbiologist who is a Professor of Molecular Microbiology at Imperial College London.
+Alain Ange-Marie Filloux (born May 1, 1961) is a French/British microbiologist who is the centre director of the Singapore Centre for Environmental Life Sciences Engineering (SCELSE) and a Professor of Molecular Microbiology at Nanyang Technological University (NTU), Singapore.
+He holds joint appointments at both the School of Biological Sciences and the Lee Kong Chian School of Medicine at NTU.
 His research looks at the chronic infection of Pseudomonas aeruginosa, a Gram-negative bacterium that causes nosocomial infections in people who are immunocompromised and a deadly threat for cystic fibrosis patients.
+He is also a Visiting Professor at Imperial College London.

 Early life and education

 Filloux was a graduate student at Universite d'Aix-Marseille II, where he started to study protein secretion in Pseudomonas aeruginosa.
 He obtained his doctorate under the supervision of Andrée Lazdunski in 1988 and with the support of a European Union fellowship moved to the Netherlands for his postdoctoral research, where he joined Utrecht University and the laboratory of Dr Jan Tommassen.

 Research and career

 In 1990, Filloux was promoted to Assistant Professor at Utrecht University, and continued to explore protein secretion in Gram-negative bacteria.
 He identified that a common mechanism is responsible for the transport of macromolecules across the outer membrane of Gram-negative bacteria that includes Pseudomonas aeruginosa.
 In particular he co-discovered what is now called the type II secretion system (T2SS).
 This finding contributed to understanding protein secretion systems in Gram-negative bacteria, which are essential to their pathogenicity.

 In 1994, Filloux was appointed to the French National Centre for Scientific Research (CNRS) as a Research Associate (CR1).
 In 2001, he was promoted as Research Director and headed his laboratory on “Molecular Microbiology and Pathogenicity in Pseudomonads”.
 Filloux became the Director of the CNRS research unit Laboratoire d’Ingénierie des Systèmes Macromoléculaires in 2003.
 Filloux became increasingly interested in the ability that allows bacteria to live on a surface or tissues as a resilient community known as biofilm.
 Biofilms are intrinsically resistant to eradication by antibiotics or the immune system, and present a major issue in healthcare.
 He used bacterial genetics to identify a series of molecular determinants involved in the biofilm formation process, notably extracellular appendages, or fimbriae, he called Cup.
 Working with Stephen Lory from Harvard Medical School, Filloux discovered a regulatory switch, LadS, which allows Pseudomonas aeruginosa to transition from planktonic to a biofilm.